Sanctuary for Horses and Humans

 Who We Are

 The Middle Way is a 501(c)3 non-profit dedicated to providing equine assisted therapy and sanctuary for horses that are unadoptable.
 After noticing a variety of students with a wide array of abilities and special needs, we realized that both horses and people could benefit from this connection and officially opened our doors in 2018.
-Lori Araki, has 22 years experience as a riding instructor, is PATH, Int. certified and has 12 years specialized training in equine assisted trauma informed psychotherapy.
-Our team is comprised of volunteer horse lovers and enthusiasts of all levels.
+Lori Araki, our Board’s Executive Director, has over 20 years’ experience as a riding instructor, is PATH, Int. certified and has over 12 years specialized training as an equine specialist.
+Our team is comprised of Stephanie Tucker, M.Ed., LPC, LAC, who provides mental health services at The Middle Way Sanctuary, Board Members, Advocates, volunteer horse lovers and enthusiasts of all levels.
 Join us!

 Mission